 Proposers must clearly identify the subcontractor(s) that will be used if its proposal is selected.
 Additionally, Proposers must highlight the subcontractors' tasks in the submitted proposal with sufficient detail to decipher their exact role in the proposed program.
-The subcontractors provided are under the same legal obligations outlined in this RFP as the Proposer.
-Proposals must also include a letter from the proposed subcontractor(s), signed by a person authorized to legally bind the subcontractor, stating the following:
+The subcontractors provided are under the same legal obligations outlined in this RFP that the Proposer is subject to.
+Proposals must also include a letter from the proposed subcontractor(s), signed by a person authorized to legally bind the subcontractor, indicating the following:

 1. The subcontractor's legal status, federal tax ID number, and principle business address; 2.
 The name, phone number, email address and fax number of a person who is authorized to legally bind the subcontractor to contractual obligations; 3.
-A complete description of the work the subcontractor will complete; 4.
+A complete description of the work the subcontractor will do; 4.
 A commitment to do the work, if the provider is selected; 5.
 A statement that the subcontractor has read and understands the RFP, the nature of the work, and the requirements of the RFP.

-Letters submitted in response to this provision should be included in the Attachments section (see 3.1(D)).
+Letters submitted in response to this provision should be included in the Attachments section (see 2.6(D)).